GPflow/GPflow/contributing.md

 ## Documentation

 GPflow's documentation is not comprehensive, but covers enough to get users started.
 We expect that new features have documentation that can help others get up to speed.
-The docs are mostly IPython notebooks (stored in the git repository in jupytext format) that compile into HTML via Sphinx, using nbsphinx.
+The docs are mostly IPython notebooks (stored in the git repository in Jupytext format) that compile into HTML via Sphinx, using nbsphinx.

 ## Version numbering